CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### 4.3.1 Title

-An optional title for the document.
+An _**optional title**_ for the document.

 #### 4.3.2 Version

 The LMSS version is defined and maintained by SALI.
-Published version of the standard may be found at Sali.org
+Published version of the standard may be found at _**Sali.org**_.

 #### 4.3.3 Type

-Type refers to the type of the Document.
-Permissible values include:
+Type refers to the _**type of the Document.
+Permissible values include**_:

-- Instance – An instance encodes a specific matter.
+- **Instance** – An instance encodes a specific matter.
 Instances have required containers and elements to be well formed.
-- Template – A template encodes default settings of an instance.
+- **Template** – A template encodes default settings of an instance.
 Parts of templates that are not specified are assumed to accept all values.
 Templates must adhere to the LMSS container structure, however required elements are relaxed.
-- Query – A query encodes a database query following a SQL-like structure.
+- **Query** – A query encodes a database query _**following a SQL-like structure**_.
 Queries have select, where, order by and limit structures.

 #### 4.3.4 Language

 Language declares the default language of the LMSS structure.

-Languages follow the Internet Engineering Task Force recommendation in BCP 47.
+Languages follow the _**Internet Engineering Task Force recommendation in BCP 47**_.

 #### 4.3.5 Charset

-The charset describes the encoding of the characters in the LMSS document.
-The default encoding is UTF-8.
+The charset describes the encoding of the characters in the LMSS document. _**The default encoding is UTF-8**_.

 #### 4.3.6 Extension Link

-A link to an extension file that conforms to the LMSS Extension file format.
+A _**link to an extension file**_ that conforms to the _**LMSS Extension file format**_.

 #